-Linguists, psychologists, and neuroscientists have studied this for decades and they now know that babies are able to crack the code on language acquisition by listening and observing from the day they are born.
-Babies are not just “hearing” when we talk to them, they are listening and picking up the subtle nuances of adult speech and language.
+Linguists, psychologists, and neuroscientists have studied this for decades.1 They now know that babies can crack the code on language acquisition by listening and observing from the day they are born.
+Babies are not just “hearing” when we talk to them.
+They are listening and picking up the subtle nuances of adult speech and language.

-We have known for some time that babies are great at learning language, but research is now telling us that babies are acquiring language much earlier than we thought and they are able to learn two and three languages simultaneously at a very young age.
+We have known that babies are great at learning language for some time, but research is now telling us that babies are acquiring language much earlier than we thought.2 They can learn two and three languages simultaneously at a very young age.
 Bilingual babies, babies who live in dual language households, have a huge advantage because they can be exposed to a second or third language when their brain is most able to process, learn and memorize the languages.

-Studies show that bilingual babies who are exposed to more than one language before their first birthday have higher critical thinking abilities then babies who only learn their native tongue.3
+Studies show that bilingual babies exposed to more than one language before their first birthday have higher critical thinking abilities than babies who only learn their native tongue.3

-This critical thinking translates into better problem solving, higher level logic, better spatial skills, and higher computational skills, not to mention phonetic awareness, literacy, reading skills, and the ability to communicate in two languages!
+This critical thinking translates into better problem-solving, higher-level logic, better spatial skills, and higher computational skills, not to mention phonemic awareness, literacy, reading skills, and the ability to communicate in two languages!4

 Even if you don’t speak a second language, you can expose your child to a second language by reading books to them or taking them to language lessons.
-Studies show that English-speaking babies were able to discern just as many Mandarin sounds as Mandarin babies after just 12 half hour sessions with a Mandarin coach.
-When babies were exposed to the same 12 half hour sessions on video, the babies had zero new learning.
-This proves that it has to be human interaction in order for babies to learn, but it doesn’t have to take a lot of time.
+Studies show that English-speaking babies could discern just as many Mandarin sounds as Mandarin babies after just 12 half-hour sessions scheduled over 4-5 weeks with a Mandarin coach.5 When babies were exposed to the same 12 half-hour sessions on video, the babies had zero new learning.
+This proves that it has to be human interaction for babies to learn, but it doesn’t take long.
 Babies learn by consistency and repetition.